UPDATED: Feb 6, 2020

 Do you know what a statute of limitations is?

-Put simply, a statute of limitations is the amount of time you have to file a claim following an accident.
+Put simply, a statute of limitations is the amount of time you have to file and resolve a claim following an accident or to file a lawsuit.

-In Utah, you have four years to file personal injury claims and three years to file property damage claims in court.
+In Utah, you have four years on personal injury claims and three years on property damage claims in court.

 Every state has its quirks when it comes to driving and insurance laws.
 For instance, in Utah, you always have the right to a trial by a jury of your peers, whether your infraction is a parking ticket or a DUI.
 Again, we urge you to check out the National Motorists Association guide to driving in Utah.